 How to Use Google Assistant with Apple AirPods?

 Just Install an application, named AirpodsForGA, from Google Play Store and using that application, you can access Google Assistant via Apple AirPods.
 The application create the bridge between Google Assistant and Apple AirPods to communication and receive information.
 Hit the below button to Install it directly from Google Play Store.

 Double tap on either airpod to trigger Google Assistant.
 It’s designed to work when screen is locked.
 When screen is unlocked it doesn’t always work because Android sends media button event to the current front app and AirpodsForGA won’t be able to capture the event.

 Please Like, Share and Comment your valuable thoughts 🙂

 Thanks for patronizing Ultimate Tech.
-This post is about, "Use Google Assistant with Apple AirPods on Android" and last updated on October 12, 2017 at 21:39 pm.
+This post is about, "Use Google Assistant with Apple AirPods on Android" and last updated on October 12, 2017.
 I am sure your visit to us must be quite satisfying and in line with your expectations from us.
 Just in case, it’s not as you expected from us or if you are facing any problem, kindly forward your feedback’s directly to us by leaving a Comment below.
 And, get assured response from my side.
 Your feedback’s and suggestions are extremely valuable to us.
 This Post is written by Harman Singh Hira.
 There is not any source, if any, then already mentioned so Copying or using this post’s content for your own site is not allowed.
 If anyone do so, get ready for facing DMCA.
 Please, if you like this post then share on your social networking sites.
 Assuring you of our best service always.